silverstripe/silverstripe-framework/docs/en/05_Contributing/02_Release_Process.md

 *  Make sure that the old deprecated function works by calling the new function - don't have duplicated code!
 *  The commit message should contain an `API` prefix (see ["commit message format"](code#commit-messages))
 *  Document the change in the [changelog](/changelogs) for the next release
-*  Deprecated APIs can be removed after developers have had a chance to react to the changes.
-As a rule of thumb, leave the code with the deprecation warning in for at least three micro releases.
-Only remove code in a minor or major release.
+*  Deprecated APIs can be removed only after developers have had sufficient time to react to the changes.
+Hence,     deprecated APIs should be removed in MAJOR releases only.
+Between MAJOR releases, leave the code in place with    a deprecation warning.
 *  Exceptions to the deprecation cycle are APIs that have been moved into their own module, and continue to work     with the new minor release.
 These changes can be performed in a single minor release without a deprecation        period.

 Here's an example for replacing `Director::isDev()` with a (theoretical) `Env::is_dev()`: